nooransari911/tools-2025/projects/Knowledge Base/prompt files/synthesize to article v3.md

 PFA Attached essay.
-You will be modifying aorts of the essay, not generating an entirely new essay.
+You will be modifying parts of the essay, not generating an entirely new essay.
 Leave unchanged content strictly verbatim and as-is.

-In that essay, "Artificial Scarcity" section should really be abstract/high-level describing how MS artifically engineers scarcity and aggressive fragmentation to extort as much as possible.
-Details of such specific instances must be moved to "Feature parity" section.
-Also rewrite the "Feature parity" section to be about detailed descriptions of specific instances of MS doing this.
+Parts of essay are some combiantion of confusing, unclear, imprecise, hard to read/follow,bad flow, badly strutcured sentences, too long/convoluted sentences, etc. Fix them